Skip to content

 Secret Service -- Department of the Treasury.
 Returns to its 138-year institutional home.
 Core missions (counterfeiting, financial crimes) align with Treasury's mandate.

 FEMA -- Independent Agency (restored).
 Fixed-term director (six years) with for-cause removal protections.
-Objective-metrics funding triggers tied to National Oceanic and Atmospheric Administration damage assessments create a structural barrier to aid withholding.
+Objective-metrics funding triggers tied to National Oceanic and Atmospheric Administration damage assessments create a structural barrier to disaster aid withholding -- removing the Secretary's ability to use emergency response as a political instrument.

 The Act dissolves the Office of Intelligence and Analysis (transferring foreign-threat analysis to the Office of the Director of National Intelligence and eliminating the domestic intelligence function) and the Office of Strategy, Policy, and Plans (whose coordination function has no purpose without a department to coordinate).
 The Federal Protective Service moves to the General Services Administration.
 Countering Weapons of Mass Destruction and the Domestic Nuclear Detection Office move to the Department of Energy.
 The Science and Technology Directorate moves to the National Science Foundation.
 The Federal Law Enforcement Training Centers move to the Department of Justice.
 Bioforensic and health functions move to the Department of Health and Human Services.
 Civil rights compliance and Inspector General functions distribute to successor agencies under existing frameworks.